 What is a data management plan, and why is it required in my grant proposal?

-Where can I find free online textbooks and other educational resources to integrate into my class?
+Where can I find free online textbooks and other educational materials to integrate into my class?

 How can I preserve my scholarship and make my articles as widely available as possible to the world?

 You may have more in-depth questions that you need to discuss with an expert in that area.

 If you have questions about copyright, Creative Commons licenses, open access publishing, Mason’s Open Access Publishing Fund, or open educational resources, please contact:Claudia Holland Head, Scholarly Communication and Copyright Office firstname.lastname@example.org 703-993-2544

 For information about Mason’s Archival Repository Service (MARS), or publishing an open access journal or working paper series hosted by the University Libraries, please contact:Joanna Lee Digital Repository Services Librarian email@example.com 703-993-3742